Grilling cevapcici on the gas grill

 Many recipes for the Balkans come from the Balkans Gas grill.
 Grilling Cevapcici on the gas grill is part of it.
 The grilled meat rolls made from minced lamb or beef can be found throughout south-eastern Europe.
 They are considered a national dish in countries such as Croatia, Serbia, Bosnia and Herzegovina, North Macedonia and Albania.
 You can also find them on menus in Romania and Bulgaria, for example.
 The meatballs are said to originally come from Persia.
 From there, the Ottomans brought them to the Baltic States.

-There is hardly a dish that is as typical of grilled food as cevapcici.
-We often put them on the grill in the summer.
-You can buy cevapcici ready-fried or Season your minced meat rolls with original spices from Bosnia * (Advertisement).
+There is hardly a dish that is as typical for grilled food as cevapcici.
+We often grill them in the summer.
+You can buy cevapcici ready-fried.
 These are usually frozen and only need to be briefly fried on the grill.
 Add a fresh salad and a garlic sauce.
 And the grilled dish is ready.
-This fits perfectly Chimichurri sauce from Argentina.
+The Chimichurri sauce from Argentina.
 However, they are even better if you try grilling cevapcici yourself.

 Grilling cevapcici is easy.
 It is one of the gas grill recipes that is good for beginners.
 This is what you need: